FreedomBen/breakout71/Readme.md

 - Install the latest version from Fdroid : https://f-droid.org/packages/me.lecaro.breakout/ (updated very rarely because of the updates publication lag)
 - Download the index.html file or apk from my archive server : https://archive.lecaro.me/public-files/b71/ (any version including latests)

+# System requirements

+The game should perform well even on low-end devices.
+It's very lean and does not take much storage space (Roughly 0.1MB).
+The web version is supposed to work on iOS safari, Firefox ESR and chrome, on desktop and mobile.
+If the app stutters, turn on "fast mode" in the settings to render a simplified view that should be faster.
+You can adjust many aspects of the game there, go have a look !